appcelerator-archive/ti.newsstand/ios/documentation/index.md

 ### issuecomplete

-Occurs when all the assets downloads that have been started for an issue are complete.
+Occurs when all of the asset downloads that have been started for an issue are complete.
 This could be a successful completion or error.
 The following event information will be provided:

 * name [string]: the unique name of the issue